muhammad-adil86/Data-Analytics-Portfolio-Projects/Tableau/Airbnb Data Visualization of Seattle/2016/README.md

 - Analyzing the impact of external factors on the rental market (e.g. events, weather, etc.)
 - Identifying which amenities or features are the most important to guests, and how they vary by location, property type and price.

-### Note
-The above summary is a brief overview of the project, for more in-depth understanding refer to the Jupyter notebook.